 This fund supports medical programs to improve the health status of women and children in Clackamas County and Southeast Portland.
 The Foundation accepts grant requests for equipment and technologies that enhance community needs for women and children.

-Support is also given to the Providence Milwaukie Postpartum Care Center for moms and babies.
+Support is also given to the Providence Mother and Baby Clinic, Providence Milwaukie Hospital for moms and babies.

 Initial visits offer assessments of moms and their baby following delivery.
 Subsequent visits focus on lactation.
 There is a need for close follow-up of moms and infants at risk for problems.
 The problems include maternal hypertension and newborn problems related to jaundice, weight loss and prematurity.
 Having a clinic in the Milwaukie area allows families who live close by a convenient place to get the help they need to assure breastfeeding success.

 A priority for the clinic is working closely with providers.
 Connected care is a vital part of the model of care.
 Providers and lactation consultants work together in managing the breastfeeding needs of these new families.